Branko Đurić

-Branko Đurić (born 28 May 1962), commonly known by his nickname Đuro (Cyrillic: Ђуро), is a Bosnian actor, comedian, film director, and musician who lives and works in Ljubljana, Slovenia.
+Branko Đurić ('; born 28 May 1962), commonly known as Đuro (Cyrillic: Ђуро), is a Bosnian actor, comedian, film director and musician.

-Born and raised in Sarajevo, Đurić rose to prominence in Yugoslavia during the 1980s through his appearance on the comedy series Top lista nadrealista.
-He was also one of the founding members of the band SCH in 1983, as well being the front man of the award-winning Sarajevo rock band Bombaj Štampa.
-In August 1992, several months into the Bosnian War, he moved to Slovenia, where he has lived since.
+Born and raised in Sarajevo, Bosnia and Herzegovina, Đurić appeared in the comedy series Top lista nadrealista in the 1980s.
+He was one of the founding members of the band SCH in 1983, and the frontman of the Sarajevo rock band Bombaj Štampa.
+In August 1992, Đurić moved to Slovenia because of the Bosnian War.
+He currently lives and works in Ljubljana.

-He also starred in the Academy Award-winning film No Man's Land and played supporting roles in numerous films, including The Smell of Quinces, Time of the Gypsies, Kuduz, Bal-Can-Can, In the Land of Blood and Honey and See You in Montevideo.
-He also created the comedy series Naša mala klinika, which became a franchise with Slovenian, Croatian, and Serbian adaptations.
+Đurić starred in the Academy Award-winning film No Man's Land.
+He also played supporting roles in numerous films, including Time of the Gypsies, Kuduz, Bal-Can-Can, In the Land of Blood and Honey, and See You in Montevideo.
+He created the comedy series Naša mala klinika, which has also been adapted in Croatia and Serbia.

 Early life

-Branko Đurić was born on May 28, 1962, to a Serb father from Kruševac and a Bosniak mother, Fadila.
-His father died of cancer when he was only one year old.
+Branko Đurić was born on 28 May 1962, to a Serbian father from Kruševac and a Bosnian mother, Fadila. Đurić's father died of cancer when Đurić was one year old.

-At fourteen, his widowed mother married painter Branislav "Branko" Popovac, who encouraged Đurić to pursue his artistic talents.
+At age 14, after his mother married Serbian painter Branislav "Branko" Popovac, Đurić began to focus on his interest in art.

 Đurić completed his secondary education at the First Sarajevo Gymnasium in 1980.
-In 1981, he applied to the Academy of Performing Arts (ASU), a newly established faculty within the University of Sarajevo, but was rejected.
-Following the rejection he enrolled in journalism studies at the University of Sarajevo's Faculty of Political Sciences.
+The next year, he applied to the Academy of Performing Arts (ASU), but was rejected.
+Following this rejection, he enrolled in journalism studies at the University of Sarajevo's Faculty of Political Sciences.

 Career

-While working as an extra in various TV productions in Sarajevo, Ðurić continued applying to the ASU.
-After two further rejections in 1982 and 1983, he was accepted on his fourth attempt in 1984, at which point he quit his journalism degree to pursue his studies in performing arts.
+Not giving up on acting after the ASU rejection, Đurić got work as an extra in various TV Sarajevo productions.
+He simultaneously continued applying to the ASU for each subsequent academic year; after two more rejections in 1982 and 1983, Đurić was accepted in 1984 on his fourth try, at which point he quit the journalism studies.